 If you're planning to buy or sell an antique automobile, it's essential that you know how much the vehicle is worth.
-Antique car blue book values can help you determine what to ask or offer for a car.
-In addition to the famed Kelly Blue Book, there are several other price guides and websites that can help you get an idea of your car's value.
+Antique car blue book values can help you determine what to ask or offer for a car as well as options and colors that were available and can add further value.
+Use price guides to get an idea of a car's value.

 Over the years, the term "blue book" has come to be synonymous with the term "price guide."
-Since 1926, car buyers and sellers have used the Kelly Blue Book (KBB) to determine the values and pricing of new and used cars.
-Originally a trade publication, the first consumer editions of this popular used car price guide were published in 1993.
+Since 1926, car buyers and sellers have used the Kelley Blue Book (KBB) to determine the values and pricing of new and used cars.
+Originally a trade publication, the first consumer edition of this popular used car price guide was published in 1993.

-On the Internet since 2000, NADA price guides are popular resources for anyone who is interested in car values and information.
-These appraisal guides have been a respected source of data and valuation information for decades.There are separate NADA price guides for several groups of classic and antique cars, including the following:
+NADA (National Automobile Dealers Association) price guides are popular resources for anyone who is interested in car values and general information on most makes and models of automobiles.
+These appraisal guides have been a respected source of data and valuation information for decades although they have become more readily available since coming online in 2000.

 Although AntiqueCar.com doesn't offer official vehicle values, it does provide a lot of helpful information for determining what your car is worth.
 The classified section of the website, which is free to access, offers a snapshot of classic and antique cars currently on the market.
 You can search for cars similar to yours to get a general idea about your car's value.